-As for MTN Irancell, it ended September 2014 with 45,533mn subscribers, a y-o-y growth of 9.8% underpinned by a strong performance in Q3, where it added close to 3mn customers.
-BMI believes the growth was driven by the launch of the operator's 3G network, and that it should accelerate in the next few quarters through the development of its network and the launch of 4G.
+As for MTN Irancell, it ended 2014 with 43,940mn subscribers, a y-o-y growth of 9.2%.
+BMI believes the launch of the operator's 3G network added to the growth of Irancell and that it should accelerate in the next few quarters through the development of its network and the launch of 4G.
 This should help increase the operator's market share, which stood at 41.8% in September 2014.